-To help you with this, we will go over everything you need to know about three important monetization models:
+To help you with this, we will go over everything you need to know about three important monetization trends:

 And we know how to get the best out of them.